-The Salam Institute is a nonprofit organization for research, education, and practice on issues related to conflict resolution, nonviolence, human rights, and development with a focus on bridging differences between Muslims and non-Muslim communities.
-The Salam Institute has extensive experience directing projects focused on interfaith and intercultural dialogue, peacebuilding, conflict resolution, sustainable development, conflict resolution, and community development in Muslim countries.
-Additionally, Salam Institute staff has conducted training in regions as diverse as Israel, West Bank and Gaza, Turkey, Sri Lanka, Mindanao Philippines, Africa, and the Balkans, among others.
+The Salam Institute is a non-profit organization that focuses on conflict resolution, nonviolence, human rights, and development.
+Its primary goal is to bridge the gap between Muslim and non-Muslim communities.
+The Institute has extensive experience in interfaith and intercultural dialogue, peacebuilding, and sustainable community development in Muslim countries.
+Its staff has conducted training programs in various regions, including Israel, West Bank and Gaza, Turkey, Sri Lanka, Mindanao Philippines, Africa, and the Balkans.

 What We Do